 Members of the military

 Typically, people have to give consent for drug testing except in certain circumstances, such as car or workplace accidents.
 Drug testing cannot determine how often a substance is used and thus cannot distinguish casual users from habitual users.
-Also, drug testing targets only some substances and thus misses many others.
+Also, drug testing detects only some substances and misses many others.
 Substances most commonly targeted include

 A sample of urine, blood, breath, saliva, sweat, or hair may be tested.
 Urine testing is most common because it is noninvasive, quick, and able to detect many drugs.
 It can detect drugs that were used within 1 to 4 days, sometimes longer, depending on the drug used.
 Blood testing is rarely done because it is invasive and can only detect drugs up to a few hours after use.
 Hair testing is not as widely available but can detect some drugs if they were used in the previous 100 days.
 Health care practitioners may directly observe the collection of the sample and seal it so that they can be sure the sample has not been tampered with.